jimhigson/oboe.js-dissertation/main/main.md

 and machine readability.
 One of the design goals of XML was to simplify SGML to the point that a graduate student could implement a full parser in a week [@javatools p287].
-Continuing this arc of simpler data formats, JSON "The fat-free alternative to XML [@jsonorg]" isolates Javascript's syntax for literal values into a stand-alone serialisation language.
+Continuing this arc of simpler data formats, JSON "The fat-free alternative to XML" [@jsonorg] isolates Javascript's syntax for literal values into a stand-alone serialisation language.
 For the graduate tackling JSON parsing the task is simpler still, being expressible as fifteen context free grammars.